TimUnderhay/ngx-panzoom/README.md

 ## Events

-- `panEnded` - Emits when the animation for a pan has ended
+- `panEnded(point: Point)` - Emits when the animation for a pan has ended

 ## API